Milk Kefir vs Yogurt

 Milk Kefir vs. Yogurt: What’s the Difference?

-Here are the chief differences between milk kefir and yogurt
+Here are the differences between milk kefir and yogurt

-- The consistency of milk kefir is much thinner than that of yogurt.
-It is usually obtained as a beverage.
-You can pour some milk kefir over a cereal, drink it or combine it with fruits to make a smoothie.
+1. The consistency of milk kefir is much thinner than that of yogurt.
+People typically consume it as a beverage.
+You can pour some milk kefir over cereal, drink it or combine it with fruits to make a smoothie.
 On the other hand, the consistency of yogurt is thicker, and it cannot be drunk.

-- Both yogurt and dairy kefir contain probiotics.
-Probiotics are beneficial bacteria and yeasts usually found in the intestine of humans.
+1. Both yogurt and dairy kefir contain probiotics.
+Probiotics are beneficial bacteria and yeasts usually found in the intestines of humans.
 They restrict the growth of harmful bacteria, which can cause diseases and boost the body’s immune system.
 Milk kefir contains three times the probiotics that are present in yogurt.
-Milk is fermented with almost twenty distinct types of probiotic yeasts and bacteria when kefir is made.
-Since milk kefir has a higher probiotic count, it has more health benefits than yogurt.
+When making kefir, almost twenty distinct types of probiotic yeasts and bacteria ferment milk.
+Since milk kefir has a higher probiotic count, it offers more health benefits than yogurt.
 Your immune system will be boosted, and you will stay healthy.

-- Individuals who are lactose intolerant can tolerate milk kefir, but they cannot take yogurt.
+1. Individuals who are lactose intolerant can tolerate milk kefir, but they cannot take yogurt.
 This is because plenty of beneficial bacteria in milk kefir would digest the lactose in the milk.
-Therefore, the lactose that would be left in kefir is almost 1%.
-So, lactose intolerant individuals can easily have milk kefir.
+As a result, only about 1% of lactose remains in the kefir.
+So, lactose-intolerant individuals can easily have milk kefir.

 Though yogurt is a more popular food, you must try milk kefir because of its many health benefits.
 You will surely notice an improvement in your digestive health.
 It is better to have yogurt and milk kefir in simple form than fruit flavors.